Garden of People, A Portrait of Cottage Grove

 My upcoming book and exhibit is an artist's perspective on society, using Cottage Grove, Oregon as the basis for exploration.
 It will showcase about forty oil portraits, a few landscapes, and be intermingled with intimate, anonymous quotes from conversations with the subjects.
 The project is designed to be experiential, allowing viewers to formulate their own views of society through words and experiences of the subjects, and through expression of the art.
 In this time of uncertainty, isolation and polarity, this project explores humanity in a way I hope will bring people closer together.

+Using census data as a guide, I'm working with ratios regarding gender, age, race and household income to roughly represent the demographics of the city.
 Each portrait is painted to express what truths they have to share at that moment – to tell a touch of their story, of themselves and what they see.

-The portrait of this small, American city is itself a microcosm.
+In Cottage Grove, or in any city, we live together, yet we are individual.
 There is a bit of everyone in each of us, and at the same time, there is no one like us in all the world.
 Perhaps in looking at this “portrait” of a city, of folks living together, people from different socioeconomic classes, different beliefs, and viewpoints, we can discover some beautiful secrets about society and humanity, and amazingly, ourselves.

-"A Garden of People: A Portrait of Cottage Grove" will launch with a Kickstarter at the end of April for the art book, exhibit this June at Galleria at the Smith in downtown Eugene, and in Cottage Grove in August.
+"Garden of People, A Portrait of Cottage Grove" is live on Kickstarter until May 31, 2021.
 To read more about this project, visit The Sentinel, The Chronicle and, Free For All News for some great articles and to see how the project has evolved over time.
 For upcoming dates and the latest info, subscribe to my newsletter!
 Thank you for your support.